Low Cost, High Efficiency ARM Dedicated Microservers

 Easy on the Planet

-miniNodes are based on the same ARM processor cores that iPhones, iPads, Androids and tablets run on.
+miniNodes are based on the same ARM processor cores that smartphones and tablets run on.
 They were designed to focus on efficiency and battery life, so they are low wattage and draw as little power as possible.

 Easy on You

-miniNodes run industry standard Fedora and Ubuntu Linux distributions.
+miniNodes run industry standard Fedora, Ubuntu, and Debian Linux distributions.
 This comfortable environment means your existing applications and code will work out-of-the-box, and you can be up and running quickly.